thenativeweb/eventsourcingdb-client-javascript/README.md

 #### Aborting Observing

-If you need to abort observing use `break` or `return` within the `await for` loop.
+If you need to abort observing use `break` or `return` within the `for await` loop.
 However, this only works if there is currently an iteration going on.

 To abort observing independently of that, hand over an abort signal as third argument when calling `observeEvents`, and abort the appropriate `AbortController`: